 The proceedings of the Association shall be conducted under the local parliamentary rules of order.

 Section XIII: Alteration in the Constitution and Bylaws

-No part of the Constitution or Bylaws shall be amended, altered or repealed except at an executive session of a regular Annual Meeting.
-The suggested amendment, alteration or repeal in the Constitution or Bylaws shall have been presented in writing at a previous Annual Meeting, signed by three (3) members and delivered to the Secretary.
-The adoption of a suggested amendment, alteration or repeal shall be by the vote of three-fourths (3/4) of the members present.
+No part of the Constitution or Bylaws shall be amended, altered, or repealed except at a Business Meeting of a regular Annual Meeting.
+The suggested amendment, alteration, or repeal in the Constitution or Bylaws shall have been backed by three (3) members, delivered to the Secretary, and circulated to the Association at least 60 days preceding the vote at an Annual Business Meeting.
+The adoption of a suggested amendment, alteration, or repeal shall be by the vote of three-fourths (3/4) of the members present.